 As you probably already know, wood kindling is an essential element of starting an efficient fire.
 The main job of kindling is to burn the main source of fuel (wood) and to ensure that the fire keeps going after it’s started.
+If you didn’t already know, you can also use your Forest Master log splitter to split the wood kindling to the right size.

 If you have already split and seasoned your logs ready for your log burner this winter, then you probably want to split your kindling as well ahead of time.
 The last thing you want to be doing is slugging around outside in the snow looking for suitable kindling.
 Lucky for you, we’re going to teach you the best ways to easily split kindling and the best wood to use.